bibanon/bibanon/Stories/Tramp-Anon/Tramp-Anon.md

 ## The Aftermath

 At one point, the story was hijacked by various others, one involving [[cheese pizza|CP]] stealthily woven into the story and yet another that led to the female of importance in the story being a [[trap]].
 As a result of these monkeyshines, the original author took on the name and [[tripcode]] of **Tramp anon** !!0JNSPD3l2CJ.
 Amusingly, those who did not read the thread very carefully further read the story under the presumption that the female character was in fact a trap.

+As Tramp anon continued the story through the night, some Anon started [[bumping]] the hell out of the thread with leg-fetish pictures at a ridiculous rate.
+Not that bumping was necessary anyway, as the thread had seemingly captured the attention of the whole board.
+This may have been the first time a thread has bottomed out on slow-traffic /g/.

 The life story had captured /g/, causing it to grind to a fucking halt, and many bawws were had.
 Early on, suggestions were made that that Tramp anon publish a book, as the story was deemed to be of best-seller quality.
 It was so impeccably summed up by "[[Oprah]] would eat up this shit."
 Regardless, /g/ was divided on the issue of whether the story was fact or fiction.
 Hardly surprising, seeing as anons will argue about everything.